Does a magnet weaken over time?

 - Heat: Ferrite magnets shouldn't be exposed to temperatures above 250 °C

 - Cold: Ferrite magnets shouldn't be cooled down below -40 °C

 - Other strong magnetic fields: Fields of electromagnets, but also neodymium magnets can demagnetise or reverse the polarity of ferrite magnets.
 Therefore, neodymium and ferrite magnets should always be stored and transported separately.

 Magnetic tapes and magnetic sheets

-- Heat: Magnetic tapes and magnetic sheets cannot get hotter than 85 °C
+- Heat: Magnetic tapes and magnetic sheets can withstand a maximum temperature of 85 °C

-- Cold: Tapes and sheets cannot get colder than -20 °C
+- Cold: Low temperatures for tapes and sheets must not exceed -20 °C

 - Strong jolts from repeated blows